 Joel, the writer, is thought to be one of the Bible’s first prophets (making him one of the oldest).
 He is thought to be a contemporary of Elisha putting the former during 835-796 BC.
 Mention of royalty, countries, or cities of an era contributes to commentators determining dates of prophecy.
 One deciding factor here is there is no mention of the Assyrians.
 Other topics covered in this book (rituals, temple, locusts) align it to an earlier era then where in the biblical chronology it is listed.

 A devastating drought and locust plague is the object lesson warning of a future invasion on the Israelites in “The Day of the Lord.”
 This expression means it’s the day when God will deal with the wickedness of man directly and in judgment.
-In the Old Testament, it means to adjudicate the people and is referenced with over eighteen times in the Bible.
+Joel could be called “The prophet of the day of the Lord.”
+In the First Testament, it means to adjudicate the people and is referenced with over eighteen times in the Bible.
 In some instances, just the use of the word “On the Day” is used.
 And as seen, this can also refer to the Israelites.
 Often “the Day of the Lord” points to a future event with the ultimate one described in the book of Revelation, revealing Jesus who finally takes care of the evil men.

 The mention of locusts, one of the ten plagues God used to free the Israelites from slavery in Egypt, occurs again.
 This metaphor, Joel compares the people to be as bad as the Egyptians.
 He prophesies (Joel 2:30-31) in the similar description also found in the book of Revelation.
 Specific sins of the people are not mentioned or listed here as in other prophetic books.
 It shows God’s encompassing concern about all sin, not just a few certain types.